2014 Odesa clashes

-The clashes resulted in deaths of 48 people, 46 of whom were anti-Maidan/pro-Russian activists.
-42 of the victims died in the Trade Unions House fire, and 200 were injured.
-The events were the bloodiest civil conflict in the region since the Odessa Bolshevik uprising of 1918.
+The clashes resulted in the deaths of 48 people, 46 of whom were anti-Maidan/pro-Russian activists; 34 died of suffocation in the Unions House fire and eight jumped to their deaths from the burning building.
+More than 200 were injured on both sides.
+It was the bloodiest civil conflict in the region since the Odessa Bolshevik uprising of 1918.
+Ukraine declared two days of national mourning.
+Russia has exploited the tragedy for propaganda, framing it as a massacre of Russian speakers by Ukrainian "fascists" and using it to justify its war against Ukraine.
 Although several alleged perpetrators were charged, there has yet to be a trial.
-There are allegations that some police colluded with pro-Russian activists in the initial street clashes.
+There are allegations that some police colluded with pro-Russian activists in the initial fighting.
 In 2015, the International Advisory Panel of the Council of Europe concluded that the investigation's independence was hampered by "evidence indicative of police complicity", and that authorities failed to thoroughly investigate the events.
-An ECHR ruling in March 2025 found Ukraine responsible for failing to prevent fatalities and conduct an effective investigation into the events.
-The Court ordered the Ukrainian state to pay a total of €114,700 in compensation to survivors and victims' families.
+A European Court of Human Rights ruling in March 2025 declared that, while the events were partly a result of Russia's attempts to destabilize Ukraine, it ruled that Ukrainian authorities failed to prevent deaths and conduct an effective investigation.
+The Court ordered the Ukrainian state to pay €114,700 in compensation to survivors and victims' families.
+Many of the officials accused of wrongdoing fled to Russia.